 You CAN use Zoom via an app on your phone, and use the phones built in video and microphone!
 If it does the job for your purposes, it’s all you need.

 2. Do not use anything wireless.
 Lag and delay is already a challenge when working over the internet.

-3. If you are able to, plug your computer directly into your modem with an Ethernet cable (will link below) vs. using the wireless network.
+3. If you are able to, plug your computer directly into your modem with an Ethernet cable (click here for amazon referral link of ethernet cables) vs. using the wireless network.
 It can help with the connection and speed.
 If you cannot do this, don’t sweat it.

 4. Do not plug the webcam, microphone and/or anything else into one of those small USB hubs before your computer.
 My webcam wouldn’t focus at first and I couldn’t figure out why.
 It was not getting enough power.
 Plug direct into the computer if you can, or if you need a hub, use a powered one, meaning you have to plug it into the wall.

 Settings in Zoom

 These settings in Zoom may help, especially if you are dealing with playing instruments into a mic in the room.

 You get here via: